jh83/jh83.github.io/_posts/2022-10-28-mowerstatistics.markdown

 This line chart displays how many square meters that has been cut in total, and how many "unique" square meters that has been cut. - As expected, this graph rises quickly in the beginning and then it flattens more and more as it gets closer to 100%:

 [![Cut Percentage Chart]({{ BASE_PATH }}/assets/images/mower-statistics/linegraphpage.png)]({{ BASE_PATH }}/assets/images/mower-statistics/linegraphpage.png)

+## Conclusion

+I do not consider this randomized cutting pattern to be *inefficient* since the grass on my lawn looks much better with a robotic lawn mower compared to how it looked before the robot mower.

+I performed these tests just to verify how much time the robotic lawn mower *really* needed to spend on cutting before it comes close to 100% coverage. - I do not plan to make any changes related to my mower since im very satisfied with it.

+As far as I can tell, the biggest issue with my data collection is that the GPS antenna isn't placed directly over the center of the cutting disc.
+This results in some errors, primarily when the performs its sharp turns. - The reason why the GPS antenna wasn't centered directly over the cutting disc was due to its weight.

+I used GPS hardware that I already owned from previous projects and the antenna along with the 10 000 mAh battery adds a lot of weight and that had some impact on the lawn mower when the weight was placed to far in the front, so I had to move it backwards around 10 cm to maintain traction.